dendronhq/dendron-blog/vault/blog.md

 This is the Dendron Blog.

-Dendron is a scalable note taking tool that helps **people** organize and reference all the information they care about.
+Dendron helps developers organize information at scale.

 This blog is where we share our learnings and reflections from our journey!